 Enacted July 1, 2004, the California Online Privacy Protection Act [“CalOPPA”] is the definitive law governing the collection of personally identifiable information from California residents by online businesses.
 Compliance with the law is a multi-step process.

 Ah, abbreviations.
-Lawyers commonly use abbreviations to reference legislation because politicians enjoy selecting long-winded names for the laws they enact.
+Lawyers commonly use abbreviations to reference legislation because politicians enjoy selecting long-winded names for legislation.
 I certainly do as an Internet attorney.
-In certain cases, the abbreviations can conflict, which can lead to confusion.
+In certain cases, abbreviations can conflict, which can lead to confusion.
 We have such a situation here.

-The California Online Privacy Protection Act is referred to as “CoPPA”.
-However, there is a federal law known as the Children’s Online Privacy Protection Act with the same abbreviation.
-To differentiate between the laws, commentators customarily use a lower case “o” to reference the California legislation or “CalOPPA”.
-“COPPA” refers to the federal law.
+The California Online Privacy Protection Act is referred to as “CalOPPA.”
+However, there is a federal privacy law known as the Children’s Online Privacy Protection Act with a similar abbreviation.
 Keep this in mind and you should avoid confusion when reading different articles on the two laws.

 California privacy laws are infamous.
 The state passes them regularly, each with a slightly different problem in mind.
 The purpose of CalOPPA is to require online businesses to disclose certain information collection practices to consumers.
 In theory, consumers will take the information into account when deciding whether to continue using the site they are visiting.
 In reality, very few people read privacy policies, but companies must still comply with the law.
 To meet this duty, the online platform must: